dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 (some of them are declared as abstract and have to be implemented in the value components.):
 - `@Input abstract displayValue?: ReadValue`: value to be displayed and/or updated, if any.
 The value has to be a subclass of `ReadValue`.
 - `@Input` `mode: 'read' | 'update' | 'create' | 'search'`: sets the mode of the value component.
-- abstract members `valueFormControl: FormControl` for the value and `abstract commentFormControl: FormControl` its comment.
+- members ` abstract valueFormControl: FormControl` for the value and `abstract commentFormControl: FormControl` its comment.
 - `abstract getInitValue(): any`: gets the value from the displayValue, if any.
 - `getInitComment: : string | null` gets the comment from displayValue, if any.
 - `standardValidatorFunc(val: any, comment: string, commentCtrl: FormControl): ValidatorFn`: generates a validator that checks if the value changed by the user is different form the existing version (in update mode).
 - `standardValueComparisonFunc(initValue: any, curValue: any): boolean`: method called by `standardValidatorFunc` that checks two given values for equality.
+This method has to be overridden for complex types (e.g., interval that is represented as an object).
 - `abstract customValidators: ValidatorFn[]`: contains validators for type checking (e.g, to check that a number is an integer).
-This method has to be overridden for complex types (e.g., interval).
 - `resetFormControl(): void ` resets the values in the `FormControl`s and the validators for the given `mode` and `displayValue`.
 - `abstract getNewValue(): CreateValue | false` to get a new value from the form
 - `abstract getUpdatedValue(): UpdateValue | false` to get an updated value from the form

+Each value component contains the necessary logic to convert between a `ReadValue` and the representation in the UI as well as to convert between an edited value in the UI and a `UpdateValue` or `CreateValue`.

 #### Operation Components